Ice bucket challenge inspiration Pete Frates dies at 34

 “When I was a young kid, we were worried about polio.
 When Magic Johnson got AIDS, it was a death sentence.
 If we get money flowing into ALS, things will get better,” he told The Salem News.
 “Hopefully, Pete can be that spokesman that sparks that.”

+The death was announced just hours after Major League Baseball displayed Frates’ BC baseball cap at a news conference to announce a charity auction to benefit ALS research.
+ESPN announcer Jon Sciambi said Nancy and John Frates wanted to be at the winter meetings in San Diego for the announcement but stayed home to take care of Pete.
+“Pete continues to fight strong and inspire everyone today,” Sciambi said.
+“I wish Pete could be here, and, Pete, if you’re watching, we love you.
+Keep fighting, pal.”

+Frates maintained close ties to his alma mater.
+The school will name a new 31,000-square-foot baseball and softball training center scheduled to open next summer the Pete Frates Center.

 Frates is survived by his wife, Julie; daughter Lucy; parents John and Nancy; and siblings Andrew and Jennifer.

-Funeral arrangements were incomplete Monday afternoon.
+A funeral Mass will be held Friday at St. Ignatius of Loyola Parish, next to the Boston College campus.
+The family also plans a celebration of his life closer to their Beverly home at a later date.